 Adapted from el Sehity and Liechtenstein (in preparation)

 We strongly recommend to reconsider the purpose of family wealth in terms of a shared common ground for families so that their members may obtain the necessary autonomy to psychologically own and use the family resources in a shared as well as autonomous manner.
-We conclude with a call for research on this fundamental issue for family firms, proposing a number of empirical as well as theoretical questions to be resolved.
+We conclude with a call for research on this fundamental issue for business families, proposing a number of empirical as well as theoretical questions to be resolved.